-Respecting human rights across operations and within the main supply chain and protecting people, safeguarding their welfare, and actively creating opportunities is both a moral imperative and operational necessity.
+Respecting human rights across operations and within the main supply chain, as well as protecting people, safeguarding their welfare, and actively creating opportunities, is both a moral imperative and operational necessity.

 Green Resources recognizes that human capital is its most valuable commodity.
-Thus, it will train and promote local talent irrespective of gender, race, or cultural background and equally, ensure contractors, subcontractors and third-party labour takes place on similar terms as company employees.
+Thus, it will train and promote local talent irrespective of gender, race, or cultural background, and equally ensure that contractors, subcontractors and third-party labour takes place on similar terms as company employees.
 Green Resources will strive towards an injury-free workplace.
 Green Resources respects human rights, and it assesses its human rights impacts and mitigates any negative consequences.